chemicalwolf1836/chemicalwolf1836/README.md

 I'm transitioning into Front-End Development and building practical full-stack web projects while applying for IT Support and developer roles.

-I focus on clean UI, practical workflow tools, and small applications that solve real usability problems.
+Clean UI, practical workflow tools, and usability-driven applications.
 ---

 ## 🔍 What I Do